stueve/Vodenz/src/rohumaad/stonehill.md

 ## Overview

-Stonehill is located at the Southern-most end of the __Blackveil Mountains__.
-It's central location within Rohumaad has led to it becoming the the largest intrastate trade hub, with the largest selection of raw materials within Rohumaad.
+Stonehill is located at the Southern-most end of the __Blackveil Mountains__ and the Western coast of [Lake Erva](./lake-erva.md).

+Stonehill is an industrial city where most of the raw minerals from Rohumaad are stored and shiped from.